T1: Tool-integrated Verification for Test-time Compute Scaling in Small Language Models: Abstract

 \section{Abstract}

 Recent studies have demonstrated that test-time compute scaling effectively improves the performance of small language models (sLMs).
-However, prior research has mainly examined test-time compute scaling with an additional larger model as a verifier, leaving self-verification by sLMs underexplored.
-In this work, we investigate whether sLMs can reliably self-verify their outputs under test-time scaling.
+However, prior research has mainly examined test-time compute scaling with an additional larger model as a verifier, leaving verification by sLMs underexplored.
+In this work, we investigate whether sLMs can reliably verify the output candidates under test-time scaling.
 We find that even with knowledge distillation from larger verifiers, sLMs struggle with verification tasks requiring memorization, such as numerical calculations and fact-checking.
-To address this limitation, we propose \textbf{Tool-integrated self-verification (T1)}, which delegates memorization-heavy verification steps to external tools, such as a code interpreter.
-Our theoretical analysis shows that tool integration reduces memorization demands and improves test-time scaling performance.
-Experiments on the MATH benchmark demonstrate that, with T1, a Llama-3.2 1B model under test-time scaling outperforms the significantly larger Llama-3.1 8B model.
-Moreover, T1 generalizes effectively to both mathematical (MATH500) and multi-domain knowledge-intensive tasks (MMLU-Pro).
-Our findings highlight the potential of tool integration to substantially improve the self-verification abilities of sLMs.
+To address this limitation, we propose \textbf{Tool-integrated verification (\ours)}, a two-stage framework that first filters candidates with external tools and then uses an sLM for final verification, offloading memorization-heavy steps to tools such as a code interpreter.
+Within \ours, we prove that offloading to external tools reduces the memorization burden on sLMs and improves test-time scaling performance.
+Experiments on the MATH benchmark demonstrate that, with \ours, a Llama-3.2 1B model under test-time scaling outperforms the significantly larger Llama-3.1 8B model.
+Moreover, \ours improves the verification accuracy of both process reward models (PRMs) and critic models.
+Our findings highlight the potential of tool integration to substantially improve the verification abilities of sLMs.